 For the deposit of “a List of Geographic Coordinates” an explicit textual format is required where Latitude / Longitude coordinates are described explicitly as points “specifying the geodetic datum”.
-A geographic coordinate may be specified in different coordinate systems using different geodetic datums in different documents, i.e. bilateral and multilateral treaties as well as national legal proclamations.
+A geographic coordinate may be specified in different coordinate systems using different geodetic datums in different documents,.
 Also the same geographic coordinate may be specified in WGS84 or another world wide reference system.
-Only the geographic coordinate specified using the geodetic datum identified in the official legal proclamation by a nation is considered to be correct.
-All other representations are derived from the legal specification and may contain errors or translation inaccuracies.
+Only the geographic coordinate specified using the geodetic datum identified in the official legislative proclamation by a nation is considered to be correct.
+All other representations are derived from the official specification and may contain errors or conversion inaccuracies.
 Defining a common geodetic datum WGS84 or another world wide reference system is recommended.

 At a minimum there needs to be some sort of header establishing title, date and other context, a description of which object is being described and a set of Longitude / Latitude points describing the geometry supporting that object.